oliviakarach/oliviakarach.github.io/index.md

 ## Welcome to my page!

-I am a prelaw student at the University of Pittsburgh spending my college experience exploring the intersection of economics and philosophy.
+I am a full time student at the University of Pittsburgh spending my college experience exploring the intersection of economics and philosophy.
+I have a particular passion for how these areas apply to health economics and public policy.
+I was able to pursue my policy interest through my first research experience documenting women's rights legislation around the globe.
+My academic load is counterbalanced by two part time jobs with Kaplan and the University tutoring center.
+For the latter position, I am a Nationally Certified tutor with specializations in micro and macroeconomic theory.

 ### Markdown